Tyrone-Gabriel-Anderson/Omnisyndetic-Transductive-Baryon-Calculator/README.md

 ### [The Geometry of Return: A Relational Ontology of Baryon Mass and Transductive Coherence](https://doi.org/10.5281/zenodo.15423177)
 Tyrone Gabriel Anderson (2025), Zenodo.

-This third paper provides a full **algebraic derivation of the baryonic spectrum**—including proton and neutron mass, charge radius, decay widths, and fundamental constants—using only two geometric deviations: angular defect (\( \Delta\varphi \)) and radial coherence (\( \lambda \)).
+This third paper provides a full **algebraic derivation of the baryonic spectrum** including proton and neutron mass, charge radius, decay widths, and fundamental constants using only two geometric deviations: angular defect (\( \Delta\varphi \)) and radial coherence (\( \lambda \)).
 It demonstrates that mass does not require Higgs-field mechanics, spatial dimensions, or field-theoretic assumptions, achieving ±0.0001 MeV accuracy without empirical fitting.

 It introduces **Echonex structures** as coherence-memory fields, defines mass as relational tension from failed closure, and reconstructs spacetime and constants like \( \hbar c \) and \( c \) purely from geometric necessity.

-> "Mass is not a thing—it is the hold of geometry where closure fails."
+> "Mass is not a thing it is the hold of geometry where closure fails."

 ---